James4Ever0/agi_computer_control/web_gui_terminal_recorder/README.md

     ```
 5. Start recording by clicking the "Start" button.
 6. Stop recording by clicking the "Stop" button.
+7. If you are using remote recorders, remember to set the correct connection info before starting the recording.
+(VNC for GUI, SSH for terminal)
-7. Remember to enter the description for the recording in the textarea before stopping the recording.
+8. Remember to enter the description for the recording in the textarea before stopping the recording.

 ## Notes